Will Your Business Make You Rich?

 Can it be delivered online?
 Digital businesses reach the world; physical ones reach a neighborhood.

-Does cash come in before or after you spend it?
-Pre-paid models fund their own growth.
+Does money come in before or after you spend it?
+Getting paid upfront means you can grow without borrowing.

-Is the pain real enough that customers actively seek a solution?
+Is the pain real enough that customers actively look for a solution?
 Not "nice to have" — must-solve.

 What stops a competitor from copying you?
-Brand, network effects, data, or technology.
+Brand, loyal customers, unique technology, or exclusive relationships.

 Do happy customers tell others?
 Viral products don't need ad budgets — they grow themselves.